 Update:.
 It seems that Malwarebytes classification of PCMatic as a PUP has been resolved.

 It is clear that Malwarebytes has upped the ante against what it considers as Potentially Unwanted Programs.
-In the list are included some software from reputed companies too.
+In the list are included some software and/or installers from reputed companies like CyberGhost VPN too.
 If a user is sure that the software is safe and wants to continue using it, he/she will have to add the program to their Whitelist.

 Since Malwarebytes quarantines programs it considers as PUPs, users are advised to check the list of threats detected by it before deleting anything.
 It could be that one of your useful programs was identified as a PUP and rendered useless by it.